voxel51/fiftyone/examples/walkthrough.md

 ## Working with views into your dataset

-FiftyOne provides a powerful notion of _dataset views_ for you to work with subsets of the samples in your dataset.
+FiftyOne provides a powerful notion of _dataset views_ for you to access subsets of the samples in your dataset.

 Here's an example operation: